slakpi/piwx/README.md

     leddma=10;

 BE EXTREMEMLY CAREFUL when choosing the DMA channel.
 Read up on the available DMA channels. `piwx` currently only supports GPIO12 and GPIO18 (PWM0).
+The default options are the safest.
+Leave these options alone unless there is a compelling option to change them.

 Running Automatically
 ---------------------